-Tru64 UNIX Version 5.0A CD-ROMs
+Tru64 UNIXVersion 4.0G CD-ROMs

 This one-page document provides a brief listing of the components on the CD-ROMs in the media kit.
-An online version of this document is included in the General User Documents category of the Tru64 UNIX Documentation CD-ROM.
+An online version of this document is included on the General User category of the Tru64 UNIX Documentation CD-ROM.